Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Materials and Methods

 \subsection{POLO model-based optimization}

 Our approach strives to directly optimize intensity-modulated proton treatment plans for LGG patients such that the voxel- and patient-level risk estimates returned by the POLO model are minimized while satisfying conventional dosimetric treatment goals.
-This necessitates the design of a scalar optimization function $f_{p}\colon(0,1)^{n}\rightarrow\mathbb{R}$ and (ideally) the derivation of a corresponding vector-valued gradient function $\nabla_{p}f_{p}\colon(0,1)^{n}\rightarrow\mathbb{R}^{n}$ to feed into a large-scale non-linear optimization algorithm, as well as the establishment of a gradient propagation rule from the model to the fluence (decision variable).
-Before we introduce sample functions for $f_{p}$, we therefore like to state a general notation of the fluence gradient.
+This necessitates the design of a scalar optimization function $f\colon{D}\rightarrow\mathbb{R}$, $D\subseteq{\mathbb{R}^{n}}$, and (ideally) the derivation of a corresponding vector-valued gradient function $\nabla_{x}f\colon{D}\rightarrow\mathbb{R}^{n}$, $x\in{D}$, to feed into a large-scale non-linear optimization algorithm, as well as the establishment of a gradient propagation rule from the model to the fluence (decision variable).
+The function $f$ serves as a generic operator that, when applied to the probability function $p$, takes the form $f_{p}\colon(0,1)^{n}\rightarrow\mathbb{R}$ with associated gradient $\nabla_{p}f_{p}\colon(0,1)^{n}\rightarrow\mathbb{R}^{n}$.